threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

 That's it.
 You went through the whole Computer Setup and this should get your 3Node working good.

-In the next section, we will boot the 3Node and connect to the Threefold Grid.
+In the next section, we will boot the 3Node and connect to the ThreeFold Grid.
 How exciting!